alexalcon/cpp_how_to_program_11ed_deitel_exercises/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for considering contributing to this repository!
-Your contributions are vital in making this project a valuable resource for anyone studying "C++ How to Program: An Objects-Natural Approach, 11/e" by Deitel & Deitel.
+Your contributions are vital in making this project a valuable resource for anyone studying [**_C++ How to Program: An Objects-Natural Approach, 11/e_**](https://deitel.com/c-plus-plus-how-to-program-an-objects-natural-approach-11-e/) by Deitel & Deitel.
 These guidelines will help you understand how to contribute effectively and maintain the organization and quality of the repository.

 ---